-- Outerwear can be of any color. - Any outerwear worn inside the classroom (i.e. jackets, sweaters, sweatshirts, and hoodies) must be in a single, solid color of red, white, navy blue, or gray and be plain or have no larger than 1 x1 logo. - No caps or sunglasses may be worn at school except for sun protection outside. - Bandanas are not permitted.
+- Outerwear can be of any color. - Any outerwear worn inside the classroom (i.e. jackets, sweaters, sweatshirts, and hoodies) must be in a solid color of red, white, or navy blue, black, and be plain or have no larger than 1 x1 logo. - No caps or sunglasses may be worn at school except for sun protection outside. - Bandanas are not permitted.